-Plan description.
-Teachers with membership in the Tennessee Consolidated Retirement System (TCRS) before July 1, 2014 are provided with pensions through the Teacher Legacy Pension Plan, a cost sharing multiple-employer pension plan administered by the TCRS.
+Plan Description - Teachers with membership in the TCRS before July 1, 2014 are provided with pensions through the Teacher Legacy Pension Plan, a cost sharing multiple-employer pension plan administered by the TCRS.
 The Teacher Legacy Pension Plan closed to new membership on June 30, 2014, but will continue providing benefits to existing members and retirees.
-Beginning July 1, 2014, the Teacher Retirement Plan became effective for teachers employed by Local Education Agencies (LEAs) after June 30, 2014.
+Beginning July 1, 2014, the Teacher Retirement Plan became effective for teachers employed by Local Education Agencies ("LEAs") after June 30, 2014.
 The Teacher Retirement Plan is a separate cost-sharing, multiple-employer defined benefit plan.
 The TCRS was created by state statute under Tennessee Code Annotated Title 8, Chapters 34-37.
 The TCRS Board of Trustees is responsible for the proper operation and administration of all employer pension plans in the TCRS.
 The Tennessee Treasury Department, an agency in the legislative branch of state government, administers the plans of the TCRS.
 The TCRS issues a publically available financial report that can be obtained at www.treasury.tn.gov/tcrs.

-Benefits provided.
-Tennessee Code Annotated Title 8, Chapters 34-37 establishes the benefit terms and can be amended only by the Tennessee General Assembly.
-Members of the Teacher Legacy Pension Plan are eligible to retire with an unreduced benefit at age 60 with 5 years of service credit or after 30 years of service credit regardless of age.
+Benefits Provided - Tennessee Code Annotated Title 8, Chapters 34-37 establishes the benefit terms and can be amended only by the Tennessee General Assembly.
+Members of the Teacher Legacy Pension Plan are eligible to retire with an unreduced benefit at age 60 with five years of service credit or after 30 years of service credit regardless of age.
 Benefits are determined by a formula using the member's highest five consecutive year average compensation and the member's years of service credit.
 A reduced early retirement benefit is available at age 55 and vested.
 Members are vested with five years of service credit.
 Service related disability benefits are provided regardless of length of service.
 Five years of service is required for non-service related disability eligibility.
-The service related and non-service related disability benefits are determined in the same manner as a service retirement benefit but are reduced 10 percent and include projected service credits.
+The service related and non-service related disability benefits are determined in the same manner as a service retirement benefit but are reduced 10% and include projected service credits.
 A variety of death benefits are available under various eligibility criteria.
-Member and beneficiary annuitants are entitled to automatic cost of living adjustments (COLAs) after retirement.
+Member and beneficiary annuitants are entitled to automatic cost of living adjustments ("COLAs") after retirement.
 A COLA is granted each July for annuitants retired prior to the 2nd of July of the previous year.
-The COLA is based on the change in the consumer price index (CPI) during the prior calendar year, capped at 3 percent, and applied to the current benefit.
-No COLA is granted if the change in the CPI is less than one-half percent.
-A one percent COLA is granted if the CPI change is between one-half percent and one percent.
+The COLA is based on the change in the consumer price index ("CPI") during the prior calendar year, capped at 3%, and applied to the current benefit.
+No COLA is granted if the change in the CPI is less than 1⁄2%.
+A 1% COLA is granted if the CPI change is between 1⁄2% and 1%.
 A member who leaves employment may withdraw their employee contributions, plus any accumulated interest.
 Under the Teacher Legacy Pension Plan, benefit terms and conditions, including COLAs, can be adjusted on a prospective basis.
 Moreover, there are defined cost controls and unfunded liability controls that provide for the adjustment of benefit terms and conditions on an automatic basis.